You are hereBetter Tasting, Better Smelling Cannabis

-Now before you get started, it’s important to understand that one of the best things you can do to ensure a better taste and smell to your buds is to grow your cannabis properly, and that means...
+But before you get started, it’s important to understand that one of the best things you can do to ensure your buds taste and smell better is to grow your cannabis properly, and that means...

 - Master the basics of growing

 - Harvest cannabis plants at the right time

 - Dry/cure your buds like a professional.

 I know it's not fun to hear, but knowing how to properly grow, harvest, dry and cure cannabis will produce buds that will satisfy even the most discerning cannabis enthusiasts.
 But there’s still a lot much that can be done to improve the final quality of your home-grown cannabis.

 When it comes to improving taste and smell, there are three very important facets on which growers should focus.
 Today, we'll go through exactly what you need to do:

 - Increase the Terpene (and Terpenoid) content of your buds - terpenes (pronounced TUR-peen) are what give cannabis its distinctive taste and smell, so increasing these levels are incredibly important.
 There’s a lot you can do as a grower to increase terpene content and thus bring out the best taste and flavor of your cannabis.

 - Avoid common mistakes - some growers are accidentally ruining the taste or smell of their buds and they might not even know it.